 CONCLUSION

-In conclusion, the investigation into herbicide resistance in maize emphasises the complex relationship that exists between weed biology, herbicide effectiveness, and agricultural methods.
+In conclusion, the investigation into herbicide resistance in maize emphasizes the complex relationship that exists between weed biology, herbicide effectiveness, and agricultural methods.
 With a thorough investigation of genetic mechanisms, historical viewpoints, and case studies, we have learned a great deal about the difficulties herbicide-resistant weeds present and the methods for successfully controlling them.

 Herbicide resistance represents a significant threat to global food security, as it undermines the effectiveness of herbicides—a cornerstone of modern weed management in agriculture.
 We may, however, lessen the effects of herbicide resistance and manage weed populations in cornfields sustainably by adopting integrated approaches that include a variety of weed management techniques, such as pesticide rotation, cultural practices, and technology advancements.